thoyeony/LeGO_3D_Face_Stylization/README.md

 All styles to be trained are available under `train_exemplar/style`

 ### Inference
-All input latents for the inference are derived from our pretrained encoder.
-3D faces used for the inference are available under the `/test_data` directory.
+#### Inference Explanation
+In the provided code setup, the encoder implementation has not been included.
+Instead, the latent representations (available in `/inference_input`) are precomputed using the pretrained encoder and supplied as direct inputs for inference.
+The 3D face data necessary for the process is available in the `/test_data` directory.

 **Generate Stylized 3D Face**